-Inhibition of this pathway has emerged as a highly effective strategy in obstructing the tumorigenic capacity of cancer stem cells, responsible for metastasis and recurrence of tumors.
+Inhibition of this pathway has emerged as a highly effective strategy in obstructing the tumorigenic capacity of cancer stem cells responsible for metastasis and the recurrence of tumors.

-4SC strongly believes that 4SC-208 is a promising drug candidate in the field of cancer stem cells and intends to advance the compound into clinical studies in relevant cancer indications, particularly where resistance to therapies targeting the Hedgehog pathways is emerging.
+4SC-208 is a promising drug candidate and 4SC intends to advance the compound into clinical studies in relevant cancer indications, particularly where resistance to therapies targeting the Hedgehog pathways are emerging.